 Background

-We haveve created work items for H.248-controlled TLS services (at the end of 2011), which implies that a decomposed gateway according ITU-T H.248 provides a TLS endpoint (at the IP bearer path level of a media gateway), controlled by the so called media gateway controller via H.248 signalling (see Figure below).
+Question 3/16 has created work items for H.248-controlled TLS services (at the end of 2011), which implies that a decomposed gateway according to ITU-T H.248 provides a TLS endpoint (at the IP bearer path level of a media gateway), controlled by the so called media gateway controller via H.248 signalling (see Figure below).
 In particular, the following topics are within the scope of these work items.

 H.248.TLSPROF “Gateway control protocol: Guidelines on the use of H.248 capabilities for transport security in TLS networks in H.248 Profiles” with scope on